Joshkoz16/WMN/README.md

 ```
 To create an admin user authentication into all databases, run the following command in the InfluxDB UI.
 (In this case, the username is 'admin' and the password is 'password'):
 ```
-CREATE USER 'admin' WITH PASSWORD 'password' WITH ALL PRIVILEGES
+CREATE USER admin WITH PASSWORD 'password' WITH ALL PRIVILEGES
 ```
 To enable authentication in the config file, exit the InfluxDB UI with the command 'quit' and then run the following command:
 ```